 But I honestly never realized how much my teen daughter’s mere presence helped to balance out the male energy.
-I will miss her when she is in Wisconsin full time in the fall!

 (Yes she is THE ONLY one I’ve come to learn who actually notices that there are corn flake crumbs all over the floors.
 And rather than just crunch right through them she might actually -of her own volition-wet a paper towel and WIPE THEM UP!)

 Since she has been gone I truly feel like I am living in a frat house.

 Here are some interesting things I’ve learned about the male persuasion in her short absence and how Raising Boys is Like Living in a Frat House!

 Raising Boys is Like Living in a Frat House!

 #1 We have zero laundry in our basket.
 When my daughter is home I feel like the laundry is never ending.
 And yet in the few days she has been away- I’ve realized that without her clothes- our basket is EMPTY.